master-oulkar/connectRTC/README.md

 ### Key Features:

 1. **Video Calling:** The application allows users to initiate video calls with other participants in real time.
-It leverages the Agora RTC SDK to establish reliable and high-quality video communication.
+It uses the WEBRTC api to establish reliable and high-quality video communication.

 2. **User Signup:** Users can create new accounts by registering their credentials, including username, email address, and password.
 The signup process ensures password matching functionality to validate accurate password input.